BARBUR02/Algorithms-and-Data-Structures/README.md

 # Algorithms-and-Data-Structures

-## Various algortihms implementation which where presented and used in various problems thourghout the semester.
+## Various algortihms implementation which where presented and used in various problems thoughout the summer 2022 semester.
 Repo contains mainly algorithms implementations using Cormen and other online resources.
-Course contained algorithmic tasks which were using various algorithms implemented there.
+Course contained algorithmic tasks and other problems which were to be solved using various algorithms implemented there.